Parallaxer/Parallaxer/README.md

 ## Overview

-*Parallax*, at least in the context of this framework, refers to change in one thing in relation to something else.
+*Parallax*, at least in the context of this framework, refers to change in a value that happens is relation to some other value.

-The purpose of **Parallaxer** is to simplify the creation of these kinds of relationships using a clean, declarative interface.
+The purpose of **Parallaxer** is to provide a clean, declarative interface, simplifying the creation of these kinds of relationships.

 ### Examples of parallax